Please note that the DIY waste policy has been reviewed and adjusted to reflect the new e-permit scheme.

 DIY waste (or construction and demolition waste) is large amounts of waste that is generated through building or renovation work in your home or garden.

-Examples of DIY waste
+Examples of DIY waste (not a comprehensive list)

 - Tiles and ceramics